killthrush/SCC/README.md

         Returns status 500 on application error.

 ## POST /questions/
-    Allows creation of anew question, given a JSON payload.
+    Allows creation of a new question, given a JSON payload.
     Returns the new questions (with IDs) on success.
-        Returns status 201 along with the JSON for the new questions on success.
+        Returns status 201 along with the JSON for the new question on success.
         Returns status 400 if the JSON payload is malformed.
         Returns status 500 on application error.